Yuuki-Sora/lofi-girl-ripper/README.md

 ```
 git clone https://github.com/Yuuki-Sora/lofi-girl-ripper
 ```
-Next, somehow navigate into the cloned folder (maybe with a "cd" command if you're running Linux), and run the following command to start the execution of the prorgam.
+Next, somehow navigate into the cloned folder (maybe with a `cd` command if you're running Linux), and run the following command to start the execution of the prorgam.
 ```
 python lofi_ripper.py
 ```